Tuesday, 3 March 2026

 1095 - Gerald the steward [Gerald of Windsor, Grandfather of Gerald of Wales] to whom had been assigned the stewardship of the castle of Pembroke, ravaged the boundaries of Menevia.

-The Life of Caradoc records that owing to the attacks by the pirates from the Orkneys, possibly the ‘Pagans of the Isles’ of the 1089 entry in the Brut, St David’s was almost uninhabited for seven years and a visitor took almost a week to arrive at David’s tomb ‘because of the thorns and briars’ that now covered the deserted site.
+The Life of Caradoc records that owing to the attacks by the pirates from the Orkneys, probably the ‘Pagans of the Isles’ of the 1089 entry in the Brut, St David’s was almost uninhabited for seven years and a visitor took almost a week to arrive at David’s tomb ‘because of the thorns and briars’ that now covered the deserted site.

 A New Shrine

-Following the conquest of Gwynedd, King Edward I and Queen Eleanor visited the new shrine in 1284 and were presented with arm bone of Saint David.
+Following the conquest of Gwynedd, King Edward I and Queen Eleanor visited the new shrine in 1284 and were presented with an arm bone of Saint David.
 Edward later placed a relic of St David on the high altar of the church of Great St Helen, London.

 In 1328 Henry Gower was appointed Bishop of St David’s, a rare appointment of a Welshman during the Norman period.
 Gower carried out extensive remodelling works including the nave, the choir and the ornately carved Gothic stone screen which now houses his tomb effigy.
-Gower also commissioned the Bishop’s Palace next the cathedral.
-The palace was home to the Bishop’s of St David’s until the Reformation in the 16th century.
+Gower also commissioned the Bishop’s Palace next to the cathedral.
+The palace was home to the Bishop’s of St Davids until the Reformation in the 16th century.

 Barlow’s successor Bishop Robert Ferrar, “burnt all ye Martyrologies, portiforiums, & antient Mis-sales of ye Cathedral Church of Saint David, with their calenders, wherein were entered ye names of ye Bishops & ye days and years of their entrance & death or translation ” apparently on the command of the king.